PlatformMeetnetbeheerders/QC-Wizard/README.md

 3) Unzip QC2BROWizard v07 (64 bit).zip          (QC- and BRO Migration Wizard, in empty directory)
 4) Unzip MenyanthesOS v3.x.c.g (64 bit).zip     (Menyanthes OS, in empty directory, a.o creates QC2BROWizard input files)

-Get started:
+Get started with testdata:
+1) Start QC2BROWizard.exe (by double clicking)
-1a) Open file '2020-07-28 QC-Wizard testdata.men' via the QC-Wizard menubar, or alternatively 1b) Import data in MenyanthesOS and create your own men-file
+2) Open file '2020-07-28 QC-Wizard testdata.men' via the QC-Wizard menubar

+Or get started with your own data:
+1) Start MenyanthesOS.exe (by double clicking)
+2) Import your own data in MenyanthesOS and create a men-file
+3) Start QC2BROWizard.exe and open your own men-file

 Operational use:
-Please note that the current version is a prototype taht is not yet fit for operational use.
-Please contact the platform if you have questions, ideas or suggestions for uses or usage potential.
+Please note that the current version is a prototype and is not yet fit for operational use.
+Please contact the platform if you have any questions, comments or whishes in this respect.

 ------------------------------------------------------------------------------------------------------------------------